Public Adjuster Fort Lauderdale

 Has your property damage claim been denied?
 If it has, you might think that’s the end of your case, but it is not.
 You have the right to appeal the insurance company’s decision and fight for a reversal of the denial.
 That’s where our services can be of great use to you.

-We are property-claim adjusting service providers that can represent you in a claim denial case.
+ProFloridian Claims Consultants are property-claim adjusting service providers that can represent you in a claim denial case.
 The first thing we’ll do is send one of our public adjusters to review the evidence and damage.
-We’ll compare our findings to the findings of the insurance claim adjuster.
-If there are discrepancies or inconsistencies between the two findings, we’ll contact your insurance company and provide our findings to them.
+Then, we’ll compare our findings to the findings of the insurance claim adjuster.
+If there are discrepancies or inconsistencies between the two findings, we will contact your insurance company and provide our findings to them.

 Since they won’t want to risk a lawsuit for denying your claim unfairly, they will likely reverse their claim denial decision and negotiate to give you a fair settlement.
 Insurance companies tend to get intimidated by policyholders who are represented by professionals.